Want to know how to write a 5-year plan? Well, the key to success is consistency.

 We’re sure you’re aware by now that you are solely responsible for your success.
 No one but you can make you successful.
-Which is why a 5-year plan is so useful.
-It is an actionable way to plan ahead and be a more consistent version of you.
+This is why a 5-year plan is so useful.
+It is an actionable way to plan ahead and be a more consistent version of yourself.

 Here’s how to get started in 3 simple steps.

 What gets you out of bed?
 What fuels the fire inside of you?
 List all these things.

 The exercise is simple: you’ll think about everything that motivates you, grab your Daily Planner and write your answers down.
 They can be one-worders’ or complete sentences.
 It’s entirely up to you so you can make sense of it all.
 If you’re wondering how to write a 5 year plan, the first step is in what motivates you.

 The next step is to think about everything you wrote down – and, more specifically, how much you know about them.
 For example, if you wrote down ‘growing my business’, how much do you know about scaling up?
 Or, if you wrote down ‘to gain respect in my industry’, do you know what you need to do to gain that respect?

 This is directly linked to the second part of the exercise in step one.
 After thinking about what motivates you and how much you know about your answers, write down your skills and knowledge.
 By listing these, you can clarify what your strengths and weaknesses are to identify learning and new knowledge opportunities.